MakeSchool-Tutorials/Ramp-Level-0/P05-Loops/content.md

 > Use a **nested** `for loop` to draw colored tiles across the whole screen.
 >

-Use the same size for spacing and drawing your tiles so that there are no gaps between tiles where the `backgroundColor` shows through:
+Use the same size for spacing and drawing your tiles so that there are no gaps between tiles where the `backgroundColor` can show through:

 ![tile floor](assets/tile_floor.png "tile floor")